christensenacademy/christensen-academy/modules/beginning-actionscript/textpages/functions.md

 ```

 ###Return Types
 Functions can *return* values when called.
+Take a look at the following example:

 ```java
 var lotteryTicket:Number = randomLotteryNumber();